zephyrproject-rtos/zephyr/doc/guides/west/repo-tool.rst

 - Analogy with existing mechanisms: Git submodules with zephyr as the super-project

 This is the default.
-See :ref:`west-installation` for how mainline Zephyr is an example of this topology.
+See :ref:`west-workspace` for how mainline Zephyr is an example of this topology.

 .. _west-t2: